stjudecloud/university/docs/pecan/methods-data/index.md

 All histological images are shared by the [COMET Blue Sky Initiatve](https://www.stjude.org/research/initiatives/blue-sky.html) led by [Dr. Mike Dyer](https://www.stjude.org/directory/d/michael-dyer.html).
 A large subset of COMET slides are pending publication.

+Intersted in collaborating with your data?
+Reach out to us at [support@stjude.cloud](support@stjude.cloud).